FactorioParanoidal/ParanoidalModpack/mods/AbandonedRuins_1.1.4/docs/format.md

 * force - string - Optional. - Name of the force of the entity.
 Defaults to "neutral", use "enemy" for base defenses.
 * dir - [Direction](#Direction) - Optional. - Direction of the entity.
 Defaults to "north".
 * items - [Items](#Items) - Optional. - Items inserted into the entity after spawning.
 Defaults to no items.
+* fluids - [Fluids](#Fluids) - Optional. - Fluids inserted into the entity after spawning.
+Defaults to no fluids.
 * dmg - [Damage](#Damage) - Optional. - Damage the entity takes after spawning.
 Defaults to 0 physical damage from the neutral force.
 * recipe - string - Optional. - Name of the recipe of this assembling machine.
 Defaults to no recipe.
 * dead - float in range [0, 1] - Optional. - Chance that the entity spawns as dead.